 To this end, we are helping to drive the digital mental health revolution through rigorous study of digital mental health tools and techniques.
 Our first focus is on stress and anxiety.
 Stress-related problems and anxiety are the most common and costly mental health issues, and complicate both medical conditions and other mental health problems, such as addiction and depression.
 The development of effective, frictionless, and low-burden prevention and intervention tools for stress and anxiety is thus among the most pressing public health needs today and one of our main focuses.

-We have recently published two studies (here and here) documenting positive anxiety- and stress-reduction effects of a gamified attention bias modification app for iOS (Personal Zen) in adults, and a new study focused on pregnancy.
-We are currently conducting several other behavioral and neuroscience studies that test the efficacy of Personal Zen in providing relief to those who experience stress and anxiety,
+We have published several studies (e.g., here and here) documenting positive anxiety- and stress-reduction effects of a gamified attention bias modification app for iOS (Personal Zen) in adults, and in pregnant women.
+We are currently conducting several other behavioral and neuroscience studies that boost the efficacy of Personal Zen in providing relief to those who experience stress and anxiety,

 Personal Zen is an evidence-based smartphone app (iOS) that reduces stress and anxiety in individuals who play it briefly or regularly.
 It is a scientifically-validated training in the form of a relaxation exercise that is based on attention bias modification training (ABM).
 Personal Zen aims to reduce stress and anxiety while building positive habits of attention.
 The app is currently available on the iTunes store.
 Check out our PsyberGuide review.